Back/How I AI

 Step 3: Bringing the Vision to Life with v0 Prototyping

-A PRD is great, but a tangible prototype is far more powerful for communicating a vision.
+A PRD is great, but a tangible prototype is much more effective for communicating a vision.
 To bridge this gap, Marily hops to her next tool.

 Tool of Choice: v0.dev, an AI-powered tool that generates UI from text prompts.